pohsiangchen/nextgo-starter/README.md

 ## Run `api` application

-Checks `apps/api/project.json` for the tasks can be performed, use:
+All tasks are defined in `apps/api/project.json`, use:

 ```sh
 # Run application